seamusdemora/PiFormulae/ExternalDrives.md

 # How To Connect an External Drive to Raspberry Pi?
 ### Objectives:
 Following is a procedure to mount an external drive on a Raspberry Pi.
-I've added some background and context, rather than only list the steps in rote fashion.
-My aim here is to explain the steps required to execute this task under Raspbian.
+I've added some background and context, rather than simply listing the steps in rote fashion.
+My aim here is to *explain* the steps required to execute this task under Raspbian.
 Another aim is to highlight stark differences between Mac OS and Linux, using Raspbian as a proxy for Linux.
-My hope is that this will make more sense than "copying and pasting" command lines into a terminal window.
-If you don't care about the explanations, ignore them; follow the steps inside the code blocks.
+My hope is that this will be more useful than yet another "copy and paste tutorial" (*yacapat* ? :) that invites copying command lines from a blog into a terminal window without thinking about what they mean.
+And if you don't care about the explanations, ignore them; follow the steps inside the code blocks.

 ### Why would I want to do connect an external drive?
 1. The Raspberry Pi 3B+ has 4 USB 2.0 ports, and